 - Gentle medication to slow down the colon.

-For more information about fecal incontinence in kids, consult your pediatrician or visit the Children’s Hospital of Pittsburgh of UPMC website.
+For more information about fecal incontinence in kids, consult your pediatrician or visit the UPMC Children’s Hospital of Pittsburgh website.